 Compared to the large drop in November, Class A and Class B properties are now in a stronger position.
 And while Class C first-day rent payments have not changed since December, they’re still below the previous low in November.
 This again underscores the dire need for rental assistance as the pandemic continues to wear on America’s most vulnerable renters.

 In California, renters still face a crippling housing crisis exacerbated by a lack of state rent relief.
-California Rep. Maxine Waters noted that the $25 million in emergency rental relief is “a start” which is evidenced by the slight 1-point drop in the percent of rent collected on January 1st.
+California Rep. Maxine Waters noted that the $25 billion in emergency rental relief is “a start” which is evidenced by the slight 1-point drop in the percent of rent collected on January 1st.

 In Texas, a rent assistance program is set to roll out in the spring.
 As lawmakers iron out some kinks, the state experienced a 7-point drop in the percent of rent collected on the first-of-the-month.